All private landlords letting residential property in Scotland must register in the register of landlords.

 The registration scheme is to ensure that all private landlords in Scotland are `fit and proper` to be letting residential property.
 This will protect tenants and their neighbours from the impact of antisocial behaviour and mismanaged property.

-If you are a landlord and you fail to register before you let or advertise for let residential property, or before you have submitted a valid applicaiton for registration, you are commiting an offence.
+If you are a landlord and you fail to register before you let or advertise for let residential property, or before you have submitted a valid application for registration, you are committing an offence.
 This is a legal requirement of the Antisocial Behaviour etc (Scotland) Act 2004.